jhu-idc/idc-ui-theme/README.md

 Note: you'll need to update this text and replace your current working directory of this repository in place of `<dir_of_this_repo>`.

 We'll also want to enable template debugging in Drupal to aid development.
-To do this, you can manually change Drupal's `services.yml` file in `codebase/web/sites/default/`.
+To do this, you can manually rename Drupal's `default.services.yml` file in `codebase/web/sites/default/` to `services.yml`.
 In this file, you can change `twig.config.debug` to `true`.
+To make these changes you may need to change permissions on the `codebase/web/sites/default/` directory with a `chmod` command like `sudo chmod +w default`.
 Twig debugging statements will appear in pages once you clear Drupal's cache. **Note: this change should not make it into any production-ready snapshots**

 ### Handling the theme in Drupal